robertgshaw/websockify-browser-to-tcp-server-example/README.md

 - Run `npm install` to install the dependencies.

 **3. Run `websockify`**
-- Run the server by calling `node websockify.js --web ../../ localhost:27016 localhost:5000` in the `\websockify-js-master\websockify` folder.
+- Run `node websockify.js --web ../../ localhost:27016 localhost:5000` in the `\websockify-js-master\websockify` directory.
 - The `--web [DIR]` command runs a mini web server on the same port where the proxy is running (`../../` is where `index.html` is located).
 - The `localhost:27016 localhost:5000` command instructs `websockify` to accept `WebSocket` connections on `27016` and forward them to traditional `TCP` sockets on `5000`.